 A trait that is used as a base trait is in fact a mixin, as if defined as such always at the start of some struct.
 However, being a base trait brings more to the table than just being a mixin.

 Let's focus first on the definition of the trait type.

-The only difference between enumtrait and trait is that enumtrait ensures that all variant types are the same size.
+Without @samesize every variant built from a trait may have a different size. @samesize changes this to ensure all variants take up exactly the same amount of space in memory.
 (This is the same guarantee enum makes for its variants.)
-Since MouseEvent is the largest variant type in the above example, Event's use of enumtrait ensures the size of KeyEvent and QuitEvent are padded to be as large.
-To successfully calculate this, enumtrait requires that all variant types be defined in the same module as the trait.
+Since MouseEvent is the largest variant type in the above example, Event's use of @samesize ensures the size of KeyEvent and QuitEvent are padded to be as large.
+To successfully calculate this, a trait specifying @samesize requires that all variant types be defined in the same module as the trait.